UTSCCSCC01/project-ez4-0/README.md

 As such, we decided to build a virtual platform that mainly focuses on the community and E-Learning features for our potential users, since efficient learning experiences and effective communications play a crucial role for first-time entrepreneurs, registered companies and partners.

-That is how "FANCYNAME" comes into our minds.
+That is how EntreE comes into our minds.

 ## Demo
 Here is a quick demo video for the project.